-Now, separate all the images that you want to include in your web page.
-Keep the number of images to low as more images mean slow page loading speed.
+Now, separate all the images that you want to include on your web page.
+Keep the number of images low as more images means a slow page loading speed.
 Use any online/offline tool to optimize your selected images.
 You can also arrange images by use, such as background, slider, footer, header, etc.

 Keep the quality and pixels of each image retained while cutting them.

 Second Step: Creating the HTML and CSS files

 Static web pages can be created using HTML and CSS.
 It is better to gain some knowledge of these things before you start with this step.

 In this step, we will create an HTML file (for the web page code) and a CSS file (for the design part).

 You can use basic editing tools like Notepad to create and edit these files or use programming editors like Dreamweaver as per your choice.
 Let’s get started.